 With "lake" in its name, it's easy to assume Lake Geneva is a summer tourist town—and you'd be mostly right.
 After all, summer is boating, beach, and barbecue season.
 It's outdoor dining time and lounging at the pool time.

 Winter can be equally as inviting, though, when the streets quiet down and the restaurants are a bit calmer, when hotels and inns often run off-season specials, and when the Grand Geneva Resort & Spa pulls out all the stops for its holiday festival and festivities.

 How to Get There

-By car: It's a straightforward drive to Lake Geneva and just about two hours from Chicago.
-You could take I-90, but we recommend avoiding the toll road and simply using I-90/94 north to exit 344 for Route 50 (WI-50/75th Street).
-Head west on WI-50 for about a half hour and it'll take you through town.
+By car: It's a straightforward, about two-hour drive to Lake Geneva from Chicago.
+You could take I-90, but we recommend avoiding the toll road and simply using I-90/94 North to Exit 344 for Route 50 (WI-50/75th Street).
+Head west on WI-50 for about a half hour, and it'll take you through town.